Plays Guitar Left Handed Upside/Down.

 Johnny Jenkins had a colorful, if relatively unrecognized, impact on two major musical figures of the 1960s: Jimi Hendrix acknowledged his direct influence, while Otis Redding, who worked with Jenkins, made his first Stax recording thanks to him.
 Jenkins played a rocking Southern brand of soul-blues, leading the proceedings with his gruff voice and upside-down guitar lines that could switch from biting to cajoling on a dime.

 Johnny “Blessed” Jenkins – a nickname he was given because he enjoyed using the term for everyone else – laid low since the 1970s, only emerging for rare live appearances, which consistently caused a stir.
 Despite his elusiveness, he played a vibrant, heartfelt blues, delivering solos that sometimes seemed to hail from another world.

 © LFV / John Engel all rights reserved.

-Read all about Otis Rush's tumultuous life and amazing music in John Engel's Uncommon Sound book.
+Read about Jenkins's rocky life and blues music in John Engel's Uncommon Sound book.